pbenner/modhmm/README.md

         "RNA"       : ["ENCFF405LEY.bam", "ENCFF627PCS.bam"],
         "Control"   : ["ENCFF865QGZ.bam", "ENCFF438RYK.bam"]
     },
+    # Number of threads used for computing coverage bigWigs (memory intense!)
     "Coverage Threads"                : 5,
+    # Directory containing the single-feature models that must either be
+    # estimated by hand or downloaded from the ModHMM repository
     "Single-Feature Model Directory"  : "mm10-liver-embryo-day12.5:models",
+    # Directory containing all auxiliary files and the final segmentation
     "Directory"                       : "mm10-liver-embryo-day12.5",
     "Description"                     : "liver embryo day12.5",
+    # Number of threads used for evaluating classifiers and computing the segmentation
     "Threads"                         : 20,
+    # Verbose level (0: no output, 1: low, 2: high)
     "Verbose"                         : 1
 }
 ```